Understanding the Cost of Daycare in Illinois

 How much does in-home nanny care cost in Illinois?

 Live-in nannies are, without question, the most expensive of all daycare options parents have in Illinois.
-Conservative estimates put the average state-wide cost of an in-home nanny at around $13.92 per hour, but this rate varies immensely based on where you reside in Illinois.
-Even though the state’s minimum wage is $11/hour, the going rate can vary wildly from $11 to $20 or well beyond that.
+Conservative estimates put the average cost of an in-home nanny in the Chicago area at around $22 per hour, but this rate varies immensely based on where you reside in Illinois.
+With the state’s minimum wage now $15 an hour ($16.20 in Chicago), the going rate can run from $15 to $28 per hour or well beyond that.

 Some households do provide the nanny with room & board in a bid to dial down the hourly rate.
 Even so, some of the downsides of hiring an in-home nanny for childcare are too glaring to ignore.
 Managing a nanny (as an employee) is often a big headache for parents, plus lack of regulations, sick leave, lateness, and parenting style conflicts can put a huge bummer on the relationship.